DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-06-18-international-candidates.md

     text: "Which institution did you study at?",
     caption: "For international degrees, we also ask for the country the institution is based in, with selection from a structured list of countries."
   }, {
     text: "Do you have a NARIC statement of comparability for your degree?
-(Yes, first degree)",
+(Yes)",
-    caption: "If yes, we ask for a NARIC reference number as well as the comparable qualification shown on the certificate (up to integrated masters degree)."
+    caption: "If yes, we ask for a NARIC reference number as well as the comparable qualification shown on the certificate (up to integrated masters degree).
+We only ask this for the first undergraduate degree entered."
   }, {
     text: "Do you have a NARIC statement of comparability for your degree?
-(Yes, subsequent degree)",
-    caption: "If yes, we ask for a NARIC reference number as well as the comparable qualification shown on the certificate (up to post doctoral award)."
-  }, {
-    text: "Do you have a NARIC statement of comparability for your degree?
 (No)",
     caption: "If no, we advise candidates to check with their provider if this is needed, and Get Into Teaching."
+  }, {
+    text: "What grade is your degree?",
+    caption: "When asking for a grade, we give the following options: ‘Not applicable’, ‘Unknown’, ‘Other’ and ‘I’m still studying for my degree‘.
+If ‘Other’ is selected, hint text gives example grade values."
+  }, {
+    text: "What grade is your degree?
+(I’m still studying for my degree)",
+    caption: "‘I’m still studying for my degree’ shows the same guidance as that for domestic candidates."
   }, {
     text: "When did you study for your degree?",
     caption: "Same as for a UK degree."